Neck pain can be far more severe than even a very sore back.

 All other assessment tools such as

-and bloods test lack validity and utility.
+electrophysiology, discography and blood test lack validity and utility.

 Reliable and valid self assessment